soumesh2002/Smartknower-August-Project/README.md

 Classification Model on Gender Detection using acoustic parameter

-For output images please clone this repo and open in Jupyter Notebook or Jupyter Lab
+For output images please clone this repo and open in <br>
+Jupyter Notebook or Jupyter Lab <br>
-Jupyter Notebook (in Visual Studio Code) ⬅️ Recommended
+Jupyter Notebook (in Visual Studio Code) ⬅️ Recommended <br>